djgish485/ballistic-ai/README.md

 - **Context Validation**:
   - Review `project-content.txt` to ensure critical files are included in the AI context.
   - For large projects, manage context size by editing context settings to only include relevant paths.
-- **Debugging**: Prompt the AI with: "List a couple hypotheses why [issue] is occurring and add log messages to investigate."
+- **Debugging**: Click "Tips" below the input box to add handy prompts like: "List a couple hypotheses why and add log messages to figure it out."
 - **Full Files**: Ballistic encourages the LLM to provide the full files necessary for operation.
 If a file gets truncated, remind it to show you the full file.
 - **Manage**: Keep chats manageable by clicking "Next Modification" or refreshing page when you're confident a modification is finished.